Level3-REST/site/doc/patterns/chooser.md

 rel="http://level3.rest/patterns/chooser#choice"
 ```

 A Chooser resource will have 0 or more `choice` links pointing to [Choice](#choice-resource) resources in it's list.
 The ordering of the links is intentional, meaning they should be considered the presentation order of the choices.
-The HTTP specification requires header order to be maintained so Clients can expect consistent link order.
+The HTTP specification requires header order to be maintained so clients can expect consistent link order.

 ## Choice Resource